sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 keywords: kubernetes pod failure CrashLoopBackOff k8sbot troubleshooting
 ---

-This post is part of a Troubleshooting Walkthrough Series.
-I will talk about how to resolve common errors in Kubernetes clusters.
+* TOC
+{:toc}

+## Introduction: troubleshooting `CrashLoopBackOff`

+I am writing a series of blog posts about troubleshooting Kubernetes.
+One of the reasons why Kubernetes is so complex is because troubleshooting what went wrong requires many levels of information gathering.
+It’s like trying to find the end of one string in a tangled ball of strings.
+In this post, I am going to walk you through troubleshooting the state, CrashLoopBackOff.

-Your pod can fail in all kinds of way.
+Your pod can fail in all kinds of ways.
 One failure status is CrashLoopBackOff.
 You will usually see this when you do a “kubectl get pods”.

 ```yaml
 $ kubectl get pods